 In the last twelve months, the biggest single purchase by an insider was when Independent Director John LaCarte bought US$145k worth of shares at a price of US$18.80 per share.
 Although we like to see insider buying, we note that this large purchase was at significantly below the recent price of US$21.35.
 Because it occurred at a lower valuation, it doesn't tell us much about whether insiders might find today's price attractive.

-Happily, we note that in the last year insiders paid US$315k for 79.00k shares.
-But they sold 4.95k shares for US$21k.
-In the last twelve months there was more buying than selling by American Public Education insiders.
-You can see a visual depiction of insider transactions (by companies and individuals) over the last 12 months, below.
+In the last twelve months CB Financial Services insiders were buying shares, but not selling.
+You can see the insider transactions (by companies and individuals) over the last year depicted in the chart below.
 By clicking on the graph below, you can see the precise details of each insider transaction!

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions of direct interests only, but not derivative transactions or indirect interests.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.